Do you need a second opinion?

 - You want to try other medications or non-pharmacological treatments.

-- You’d like to discuss and explore other treatment options that you’ve heard of, but which haven’t been offered to you yet.
+- You’d like to discuss and explore other treatment options that you’ve heard of but haven’t been offered to you.

 - You haven’t explored other evidence-based approaches, which could include alternative medications or non-pharmacological options.